-Charles practices mainly in the areas of civil litigation and administrative, employment and municipal law.
+Charles practices mainly in the areas of administrative, employment and municipal law.
 One of the things he enjoys most is the opportunity to work with his clients long term, build relationships and become a trusted advisor.

 “They know they can call me to help them tackle a problem and provide guidance.
 They also know I’ll work like crazy.”

-Charles volunteers with the Boys and Girls Club of Truro and Colchester, the St. James Church of Great Village Preservation Society, and serves on committees for the Nova Scotia Barristers Society.
-He is also a Director of the Liability Insurance Association for the legal profession in Nova Scotia.
+Charles has volunteered with the Boys and Girls Club of Truro and Colchester, the St. James Church of Great Village Preservation Society, and has served on committees for the Nova Scotia Barristers Society.
+He is currently a Director and the Chair of the Liability Insurance Association for the legal profession in Nova Scotia.

 Charles has two daughters, and spends much of his free time chauffeuring them to activities.
 He also enjoys travelling with his family and reading.